tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 If you look around at common advice for indie consultants you’ll get told to specialize: to create a narrow definition of who you’re serving and what you offer.

-You might think something like: “If only I could clearly articulate WHO my ideal clients are and WHAT they want, then I could figure out how to drive leads”.
+You might think something like: *“If only I could clearly articulate WHO my ideal clients are and WHAT they want, then I could figure out how to drive leads”*.
 There’s plenty of conventional wisdom that supports the idea that positioning and specialization are the keys to getting clients.
-As Philip Morgan says in his book The Positioning Manual for Indie Consultants:
+As Philip Morgan says in his book [The Positioning Manual for Indie Consultants](https://philipmorganconsulting.com/positioning-manual/):

-To get ahead with your consulting business, you need to create visibility in the market and earn enough trust to make selling easier.
+> To get ahead with your consulting business, you need to create visibility in the market and earn enough trust to make selling easier.
 These two things, visibility and trust, are much easier to get if you SPECIALIZE in something, in some way.

 Philip is right about trust and visibility being important.
 Trust is important because we want senior clients primed for strategy work.
 Visibility is important because we need clients to know us and find us.

 Philip isn’t exactly wrong about specializing - in theory specializing is the most viable way to create a steady stream of clients.
-But, in practice, I often see this path being the wrong option.
+But, in practice, I often see this path being the **wrong option**.
 The problem is that good specialization is exceptionally hard.
 And mediocre specialization has two core problems:

-It attracts lower seniority, more clearly defined work that traps you in a mode of repeatable execution work It puts you in a well defined box that grinds against your identity
+1. It attracts lower seniority, more clearly defined work that traps you in a mode of repeatable execution work
+2. It puts you in a well defined box that grinds against your identity

 We think that the primary function of positioning is for the market - for clients to better discover and hire you.
 But I’d argue that positioning is primarily for the ego.
 It’s an inner game of figuring out who you feel comfortable being.